Langhorne Slim: The Spirit Moves

 On August 7, 2015, Langhorne Slim & The Law released their fifth album, The Spirit Moves via Dualtone Records.

 The new album was released to high praise from many media outlets, including The Boston Globe: "Slim is more reflective now, his banjo-driven rock-folk-pop hybrid increased in artistry and depth."

 His commitment to sobriety since his last album release is often mentioned in interviews and reviews, and has sparked lyrics evoking change as well.
 The Boston Globe stated, "With a high-pitched, almost Neil Young timbre to his voice, Slim sings that 'I'm going through changes now' – said changes amounting to a highly listenable rebirth."
 But The Guardians Harriet Gibsone wrote "Forged in the aftershock of a series of seismic, life-altering events, Pennsylvanian songwriter Langhorne Slim’s fifth album finds him at full throttle....
 For all the potency of Slim’s feelings, however, the album’s downfall is that it is musically and lyrically as well-trodden as his battered, beating heart."

 On August 19, the band performed "Strangers" on Conan.
 Rolling Stone called the performance "jubilant," also calling the album, "A mix of soul-shout revival, Americana introspection and the Fifties-evoking jams...an artist looking forward through a fresh set of eyes.".
 Team Coco also premiered the official video for "Changes."
 The video was shot in the sanctuary of First Presbyterian Church of New Orleans and featured a new arrangement with harmony vocals from gospel singers Topsy Chapman & Solid Harmony.

 On October 15, 2015 the song "Put It Together" was used in Season 11, Episode 3 of the TV series Bones ("The Donor in the Drink").
 In 2016 "Put It Together" was used in a nationwide TV commercial for The Coca-Cola Company.

-In 2021 the artist was inter alia part of the Newport Folk Festival in July.
+In 2021 the artist was part of the Newport Folk Festival in July.